 “’Tis no great secret,” sayt I, in a manner befitting an Earl’s cat, “that my lord and I were reared in a papistickal household, as was my sister here.
 But my lord was taken by Lord Purrlie [Burghley] and is at a good Protestant college in Cambridge.
 Were my lord grown to a man’s estate, he would fit out a ship and have at those Spanish villains.”

 I did not add that should the villains conquer, I, being suttle, might find it in my heart to turn Catlick again.
-And I hope my lord will too.
+And I trust my lord will too.

 The Spanish Admiral who died (February 1588) was the Marquis of Santa Cruz, said never to have been defeated at sea.
 He was replaced by the Duke of Medina Sidonia, probably the most unfortunate naval commander in history.